The Chimp Channel

-The Chimp Channel is an American sitcom which aired on TBS Superstation in 1999.
-Based on the Monkey-ed Movies interstitials that TBS aired one year prior, it is the network's first original sitcom.
-The series primarily consists of costumed chimpanzees and orangutans, voiced by human actors, parodying popular television shows, movies, and advertising as well as stars and personalities within the industry.
-The Chimp Channel marked the first all-simian series since ABC's Saturday morning Lancelot Link, Secret Chimp, which ended in 1972.
+The Chimp Channel is an American television sitcom that aired on TBS Superstation from June 10 to December 16, 1999.
+Based on TBS's Monkey-ed Movies interstitials, the series features costumed chimpanzees and orangutans, voiced by human actors, parodying popular television shows, films, and advertising.
+The Chimp Channel was the first all-simian series since ABC's Saturday morning Lancelot Link, Secret Chimp, which ended in 1972.

 Premise

-The series revolves around the behind the scenes antics of the fictional, eponymous cable network, The Chimp Channel (abbreviated TCC), and the shows it produces.
-Television programs filmed at the network include NYPD Zoo, Treewatch, Ally McSqeal, The Murray Price Show, News at Night, and Movies on Film.
-The latter has two critics reviewing films from the Monkey-ed Movie library with a non-opposable thumbs up or down.
+The series revolves around the behind-the-scenes antics of the fictional, eponymous cable network The Chimp Channel (abbreviated TCC).
+Television programs included NYPD Zoo, Treewatch, Ally McSqeal, The Murray Price Show, News at Night, and Movies on Film.
+The latter had two critics reviewing films from the Monkey-ed Movie library with a non-opposable thumbs up or down.
 Due to the show's racy humor, it earned a TV-14 rating.

 Background and production history

 In 1998, TBS aired Tom Stern's Monkey-ed Movies.
 Forty-eight of the short segments were produced to run during the feature-film program Dinner and a Movie and in odd time slots after sporting events.
 However, one day when a golf tournament ran short, the station played about half an hour of Monkey'ed Movies to unexpected results.
 The ratings actually increased, which prompted TBS to order 13 episodes of an expanded half-hour series.
 Aiming for a young male audience, TBS placed The Chimp Channel on Thursday nights at 10:05 p.m.
 ET following the network's top-rated professional wrestling show WCW Thunder.
 An April 1999 press release noted the series' original title as Channel of the Apes.
 The renamed Chimp Channel debuted on June 10, 1999.

 Not long into production, Stern found himself at odds with TBS management regarding the direction of the series.
-This led to an incident on March 8, 1999 in which he improvised a raunchy performance art piece that involved full nudity and breaking two liquor bottles on the show's set.
+This led to an incident on March 8, 1999, in which he improvised a raunchy performance art piece that involved full nudity and breaking two liquor bottles on the show's set.
 Stern was promptly fired for the incident despite claiming that he had permission from network officials to do what he called "improv comedy" described as "trying to get stuff off my chest about the wrong-headed direction the show was taking."

 On June 9, one day before the Chimp Channel series premiere, Stern filed a breach-of-contract suit against TBS, Warner Bros.
 Domestic Pay TV, Telescopic Pictures, and Palomar Pictures in Los Angeles, seeking damages in excess of $1,675,000.
 Stern was represented in the suit by Los Angeles attorney David Wall.
 Production of the series continued for a few more months without its creative founder.